 Quantities for pay items are tabulated and computed by two methods.
 They are tabulated and totaled on Summary of Quantity sheets in the plans, or they are tabulated and calculated on standard computation forms.
 The computation book contains calculations and summary of quantities organized in pay item sequence for the project.
 Backup calculations that substantiate the summary should be filed directly behind the forms.
 Items calculated using the standard basis of estimate from the Basis of Estimates Handbook or from the Design Standards should be clearly shown in the comp book, especially if several intermediate computations are necessary to arrive at the total quantity.
-All nonstandard methods should be clearly and completely documented by showing all calculations and the basis of estimate used.
+All nonstandard methods should be clearly and completely documented by showing all calculations and the basis of estimating the quantities and a pay item note should be shown in the plans indicating the basis of estimate used.